 ACTION FOR PUBLIC TRANSPORT (NSW) INC.

-APT policy on Buses-versus-Light Rail Transit (LRT).
+APTNSW policy on Buses-versus-Light Rail Transit (LRT).

 On LRT generally-

-3. APT asserts that a thorough and unbiased analysis of the transport needs and urban amenity considerations of a given corridor, anywhere, would produce data which would point to the preferred mode.
+3. APTNSW asserts that a thorough and unbiased analysis of the transport needs and urban amenity considerations of a given corridor, anywhere, would produce data which would point to the preferred mode.
 That is, the preferred mode should be the result of a transport study, not the starting point for it.
 Nevertheless, we recognise the institutional biases and political influences which affect transport decision-making.

-4. APT supports the highest practicable "level of service" from any transport service.
+4. APTNSW supports the highest practicable "level of service" from any transport service.
 "Level of service" is determined by a combination of factors, including frequency, travel time (especially compared with the alternatives), comfort, punctuality, connections, waiting facilities, fares, tickets, hours of operation, and convenience, among others.
 The relative importance of each factor will vary for any given corridor and market to be served.

 On any new LRT for Sydney-

-2. APT does not accept the popular view that any new LRT line should logically be connected to the existing Central-Lilyfield line.
+2. APTNSW does not accept the popular view that any new LRT line should logically be connected to the existing Central-Lilyfield line.
 That view places an artificial constraint on optimizing any new route, ownership, rollingstock design, and other issues.
 Compatibility with the existing LRT is a separate issue, and should be encouraged, in view of the possibility of a future integrated LRT network.

-3. APT deplores the lack of public debate about the funding model.
+3. APTNSW deplores the lack of public debate about the funding model.
 To achieve the best outcome, the funding model (PPP, debt, etc) needs to receive at least as much public scrutiny and debate as does the proposed route.

 Action for Public Transport (NSW) Inc.